 This Practice Note sets out the formalities that must be taken into account when considering the terms and the drafting of a financial order made in family proceedings that includes provision in relation to pensions.
 It also details potential pitfalls and issues to consider when agreeing the terms of the order, including implementation issues and the consequences of death.

 This Practice Note sets out an overview of the options available in relation to pensions on divorce, nullity, judicial separation or dissolution of a civil partnership, including offsetting, pension sharing and pension attachment orders, and orders that may be made by the courts.
-It also considers the courts’ approach to pensions and the impact of pensions reform.
+It also considers the courts’ approach to pensions and the impact of pensions reform and Brexit.

 This Practice Note sets out the steps to be taken following the making of a pension order in family proceedings, key stages and requirements including ascertaining the valuation date, transfer day and transfer date, and effective date together with the requirements as to the implementation period as provided for in the Welfare Reform and Pensions Act 1999.
 It also considers implementation after the specified four-month period has expired and potential problems with implementation including pensions in payment and ‘moving target syndrome’.